 Staff Comments: Many members of the community have spoken of the importance of maintaining the water quality of Ada Hayden Lake.
 Several strategies have been identified and most involve the protection of the watershed surrounding the lake.
 Experts have said that the best control of the watershed would come through the annexation and imposition of City development standards on the area.
 These standards include storm water runoff quality controls and sanitary sewer collection and treatment standards.
-Education on fertilizer use and, as other communities have learned, limitations through homeowners' associations or restrictive covenants on some types of fertilizers have also protected or improved surface and ground water quality.
+Education on fertilizer use and, as other communities have learned, restrictions on some types of fertilizers have also protected or improved surface and ground water quality.
 In addition, the proposed conservation subdivision regulations will seek to allow the implementation of "best practices" on the layout design and infrastructure of residential development in the Ada Hayden watershed.